sola-da/NL2Type/README.md

 # NL2Type 🔵
-NL2Type: Inferring JavaScript Function Types from Natural Language Information
+NL2Type: Inferring JavaScript Function Types from Natural Language Information The repository for this submission is : https://github.com/sola-da/NL2Type

 ## Using Docker for replication
 ### Install docker